What is Gypsum Board?

 - Gypsum Backing Board, Gypsum Coreboard, and Gypsum Shaftliner Panel

-- are all designed to be used as base materials in multi-layer, solid and semi-solid, and shaftwall systems.
+- Designed to be used as base materials in multi-layer, solid and semi-solid, and shaftwall systems.
 Gypsum backing board is used as a base layer for other gypsum board materials in systems or as a base for dry claddings such as acoustic tile.
 Gypsum coreboard and gypsum shaftliner are manufactured with a type X core, using a specific edge configuration to facilitate installation into specialized stud systems and a type X core.

 - Exterior Gypsum Soffit Board